omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - this will likely solve itself when endless scroll is added
 - add login to index page.
 - add results section to bottom of workoutinstance detail page for users to add resultsk
-- can use .aggregate(AVG) for estimated duration which will average all durations of instances and put them into the base workout.
-This way as more users complete a workout the duration gets updated.
-        - should work just like SUM of times completed
-        - can use .filter(duration_gt=0).aggregate(AVG()) to exclude instances where duration hasn't been changed
 - add results model and foreign key it to workoutinstance to store peoples results of their workouts (weights, videos, description of difficulty)
         - time workout completed in can still be stored in instances duration.
         - date of results and a textfield will be important.